Revenue Growth for Tech Vendors Selling Product Through Tech Distribution.

 As cloud security threats are materializing in the headlines, businesses need to develop and implement a security breach plan for during and after an attack.

 The Cloud Security Alliance (CSA) is a great source for learning the best practices for a secure cloud storage environment.
 The organization also offers experts’ advice and tips for preventing cloud security breaches.

 Cloud computing and services have created an imposing crater in the IT industry landscape that continues to deepen.
-The solution is now one of the fastest growing industries worldwide.
+Therefore, the solution is now one of the fastest-growing industries worldwide.

 75% of distributors cite security as the most active category for new vendor partnerships.